Hello — I'm Geoff: a scientist, engineer, and maker.

 Secrets of Mars is a game about an autonomous rover that begins to question reality, and its own programming, when things on Mars begin to become strange.

-A game that I developed in 48 hours for my submission to the 45th Ludum Dare "Compo" competition using my open-source C media library, SIGIL.
-It ranked 360th out of 2613 submissions!
+A game that I developed in 48 hours for my submission to the 45th Ludum Dare "Compo" competition using my open-source C media library SIGIL.
+It ranked 360th out of 2613!

-No-Fly-Zone is a short survival-based first-person shooter (FPS) where you must defend yourself against rogue drones.
-It was made as a simple open-source example of how to create an FPS using OpenGL.
+No-Fly-Zone is a short survival first-person shooter (FPS) where you defend yourself against rogue drones.
+It's a simple open-source example of how to create an FPS with OpenGL.

-An animated render of the µBee, an inexpensive, 3D-printed drone I designed from scratch.
-Optional mounts for reflective markers allow integration with a motion capture system.
+The µBee: an inexpensive, 3D-printed drone I built from scratch.
+Optional mounts allow integration with a motion capture system.
 I used these drones to conduct my PhD research.

-An animated render of an electric scooter.
-I built it from scratch using plywood, aluminum, and 3D-printed parts reinforced with steel.
+An electric scooter I built it from scratch using plywood, aluminum, and 3D-printed parts reinforced with steel.
 An ATMega328P powers the logic, motor control, and display.

 An animated render of my rugged-terrain, differential drive remote-controlled car.
 It is nearly entirely 3D-printed, including the controller.